Simone Del Nero: Club career

 Lazio were drawn to face Romanian champions Dinamo București in the Champions League qualifiers and, in the second leg, Del Nero proved decisive.
 Having only managed a 1–1 draw in Rome, the biancocelesti travelled to Bucharest needing a win and Del Nero won an early penalty for the first goal before setting up the second, with Lazio going on to win 3–1 and qualify for the group stage.
 Unfortunately for the Ligurian, he did not take any part in the group phase, and only managed five Serie A appearances due to injury.
 At the end of the 2007–08 season, Del Nero underwent an operation in Finland for plantar fasciitis.

 That surgery had kept him out for much of the 2008–09 season as well, but he made a return to action on 14 December 2008, playing the first half of Lazio's draw against Udinese.
 Del Nero went on to make a handful more appearances towards the end of the season, including a substitute appearance in the 2009 Coppa Italia Final, which Lazio won on penalties.
 The Coppa was Del Nero's first title with the Roman club.

 He joined Malaysia Super League club, Johor Darul Ta'zim in 2013.
 He bagged his first goal in 2013 Malaysia Super League when Johor Darul Ta'zim draw 2–2 against LionsXII at Tan Sri Dato Haji Hassan Yunos Stadium on 19 February 2013.

 Fitness and injury problems restricted his playing time at Johor, affecting his performance on the pitch, and he rejected an offer to be loaned to sister club Johor FA, resulting in the end of his spell in Johor.
 On 6 April 2013, together with fellow import player Dani Guiza, they played their last game for Johor Darul Ta'zim in a Malaysia FA Cup semi final first leg match, which ended in 2–3 defeat to Selangor FA.

 Del Nero joined Serie D club Massese in the end of 2013.

 On 30 July 2016, he was sent on loan to Carrarese for the 2016–17 season, along with fellow striker Gennaro Tutino, who arrived from Napoli.

 Coaching career

 Del Nero was appointed as head of youth at Lavagnese in 2022.

 International career

-Del Nero was a part of the Italy U-21 side which emerged victorious in the 2004 UEFA European Under-21 Championship and also won a bronze medal with the Italian Olympic team at the 2004 Summer Olympics.
+Del Nero was a part of the Italy national U-21 side that was victorious at the 2004 UEFA European Under-21 Championship and also won a bronze medal with the Italian Olympic team at the 2004 Summer Olympics.

-Del Nero has never been called up to the senior Italian national team.
+Del Nero has never been called up to the Italy national football team.